Monster Energy Balls are my kids’ favorite snack made with peanut butter, oats, mini M&M’s, and chocolate chips.

 Storage

-To thaw: Let sit 15 to 30 minutes or microwave 10 to 15 seconds.
-Also great slightly frozen.
+• To thaw: Let sit at room temperature for 15 to 30 minutes or microwave for 10 to 15 seconds.
+They’re also so yummy slightly frozen!

 Tap stars to rate!